m4rkusmk/kokustilojen-varaus-API/README.md

 Add a user:
 ## POST /users
-Only emails including @mycompany are allowed
+Only emails including @mycompany are allowed - to change this edit UserService.java
 ```
 {
     "name": "testuser",